-- Approach from an angle.
+- Ask the person walking the dog if you can meet the dog before you approach them. - Approach from an angle.
 Turn sideways.
 Move slowly, avoiding sudden movements. - Talk to the dog in a calm, gentle voice. - Bend at the knees to get at the dog's level.
 Do not sit on the ground. - Never lean over the dog.
-Looming may be intimidating to a fearful dog. - Don't hug a dog you don't know or get in its face. - Don't reach over a dog's head to pet it; initial contact should come from the side, and pet with a slow, steady motion. - Stay relaxed as dogs can read your body language. - Offer the back of your hand for sniffing. - Allow the dog to make the approach. - Do not stare the dog in the face; avoid prolonged direct eye contact. - Do not take a dog's food or other high-value items (toys, raw hides, treats).
+Looming may be intimidating to a fearful dog. - Don't hug a dog you don't know or get in its face. - Don't reach over a dog's head to pet it; initial contact should come from the side, and pet with a slow, steady motion. - Stay relaxed, as dogs can read your body language. - Allow the dog to make the approach. - Do not stare the dog in the face; avoid prolonged direct eye contact. - Do not take a dog's food or other high-value items (toys, raw hides, treats).